Frequently Asked Questions About Geothermal Heating and Cooling

 It depends.
 Your property must have enough space to accommodate a drilling rig and other equipment.
 Your loop must adhere to health department requirements regarding distance from nearby water and sewer lines.
 It is not uncommon for a homeowner to think their yard has space for a loop, only to discover neighboring water or sewer lines prevent drilling.
 Additionally, fences and established landscaping can interfere with loop installation.

-Champaign, Urbana, Rantoul, and Savoy are among the cities that require permits.
-The earth loop also needs a permit from the county health department.
+Champaign, Urbana, Rantoul, and Savoy are among Illinois cities requiring permits.
+The vertical earth loop also needs a permit from the county health department.

 How do I find my underground earth loop?